jmpinit/l3d-library/README.md

 It provides 3D drawing functions for writing visual effects and utility functions for working with color.
 The library also takes care of communication with the LED strips making up the cube.

 The API can be found in l3d-cube.h.
+Further documentation can be found on the [L3D Cube website](http://docs.l3dcube.com/).

 # Example Usage